Bankole2000/portfolio/README.md

 ~~main#home h1 {
 margin-top: 5vh;
 }~~ while later css is implemented.
 Thus to ensure that responsive css is applied by the browser, I imported the `_mobile.scss` file last in the `main.scss` file

+## Acknowledgments

+- Many thanks to [@bradtraversy](https://github.com/bradtraversy) for his awesome courses - _i will not fail you sensei_
+- Thanks to [@torvalds](https://github.com/torvalds) For Making the world a better place
+- And To anyone reading this... _You're awesome!_

+That being said
+_<p align="center">Adieu, Till I push again...
+I must return to my meditations on the Ways of JS Ninjustu</p>_